JelleZijlstra/typing-spec/spec/spec.rst

 slightly fuzzy concept of protocols such as iterator; the second is the more explicitly defined concept of protocols in statically typed code.
-The distinction is not important most of the time, and in other cases we propose to just add a qualifier such as *protocol classes* when referring to the static type concept.
+The distinction is not important most of the time, and in other cases we can just add a qualifier such as *protocol classes* when referring to the static type concept.

 If a class includes a protocol in its MRO, the class is called